 How?
 Where do the undisturbed waters of this river flow?
 Well, here they’re flowing in and through a world devoured by chaos.
 What is their source?
 Now that is a different question.
 “Be still,” he says, “and know that I am God.”
 In the quiet of silent prayer — there is the gladdening river, there is the table prepared for us in the presence of our enemies (Ps 23), there is the joy which is “unspeakable and full of glory” (1Pet 1), the peace that passes all understanding (Phil 3), the knowledge of a love that transcends knowing (Eph 3), the forthcoming incomparable glory (Rom 8.18).

 When every evidence of God’s presence and goodness disappears from the horizon, when the mountains are cast into the “sea” and its “waters roar and foam” as every dependable structure of our world is swallowed and digested, and when even the horizon disappears, there remain other waters (waters other than the “sea”), waters whose ability to “make glad” transcend choas.
 Psalm 46 is the Rom 8.31-39 of the Old Testament (“Nothing can separate us from the experience of the love of God in Christ”).

 Thank you Kayla Jean Mueller.
 Theology at its best.
-Not angry, pissed off or in the throes of despair.
+Not angry or in the throes of despair.
 Rather, secure in an experience of love which your captivity could not silence or deconstruct.
 Now to get the rest of us who aren’t in anything like the circumstances you were in to know the abiding peace of mind you possessed.
 God have mercy on us all.